tdiprima/server-vibes-check/README.md

 # Server Vibes Check

+I wrote this as a practical way to explore the kind of tooling that keeps a small server healthy without needing a full monitoring stack.
+The problem I was solving was straightforward but real: I wanted one simple place to check disk usage, CPU pressure, and service health, then raise a flag before a small issue turned into downtime.

 <!--
 Lame?
 Mostly yes — disk check, service status, restart, and scheduling are all trivially doable in
   bash.
 The main argument for Python here is psutil for CPU (more reliable than parsing top)